cljfx/cljfx/README.md

 To mitigate this problem, cljfx introduces optional abstraction called **context**, which is inspired by re-frame's subscriptions.
-Context is a black-box wrapper around application state map, with an api function `fx/sub` to look inside wrapped state. `fx/sub` usage has 2
+Context is a black-box wrapper around application state (usually a map), with 2 functions to look inside the wrapped state:
-flavors:
-1. Keys: anything except function, will return corresponding value from wrapped map.
-2. Subscription functions: any function that receives context as first argument. `fx/sub`-scribing to such functions will lead to a call to this function, and it in turn may subscribe to other keys and subscription functions.
+1. `fx/sub-val` that subscribes a function to the *value* wrapped in the context directly (usually it's used for data accessors like `get` or `get-in`);
+2. `fx/sub-ctx` that subscribes a function to the *context* itself, which is then used by the function to subscribe to some view of the wrapped value indirectly (can be used for slower computations like sorting).

-Returned values from subscription functions are memoized in this context (so it actually is a *memoization* context), and subsequent `sub` calls will result in cache lookup.
+Returned values from subscription functions are memoized in this context (so it actually is a *memoization* context), and subsequent `sub-*` calls will result in cache lookup.
 The best thing about context is that not only does it support updating wrapped values via `swap-context` and `reset-context`, it also reuses this memoization cache to minimize re-calculation of subscription functions in successors of this context.
-This is done via tracking of `fx/sub` calls inside subscription functions, and checking if their dependencies changed.
+This is done via tracking of `fx/sub-*` calls inside subscription functions, and checking if their dependencies changed.
 Example:
 ```clj
 (def context-1